 The Complete Guide to a Natural Medicine Cabinet

-Now, I’m not saying that conventional medicine has no place; it most certainly does in some cases but not all of them.
-What I would like to show you is that there is a multitude of safe natural alternatives that do a fabulous job aiding the body in healing itself without nasty side effects.
+Now, I’m not saying that conventional medicine has no place; it most certainly does!
+However, what I would like to show you is that there is a multitude of safe and natural alternatives that do a fabulous job aiding the body in healing itself without nasty side effects.

 How to Begin Building your Natural Medicine Cabinet